dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-3_ React Router and hooks.md

 ---

-## Req res cycle for a react app
+## Req Res Cycle for a React App

 * Let us discuss the client server once again
 * The browser sends the request for the page `linkedin.com`.
 The server returns a `React Bundled file`.
 **Note**  Show the live LinkedIn website and visit different parts of the website to show how it works or changes.
 ![browser - LinkedIn server req-res exchange](https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/056/593/original/upload_07d2f2bf20afee593ee6172896d07768.png?1699678960)